NascHQ/termtools/README.md

 # Bash Profile in JavaScript

-Easy to customize, built on top of the power of JavaScript and Bash, it ads a bunch of _aliases_, functions, features and extra funcionality for your bash profile.
+Easy to customize, built on top of the power of JavaScript and Bash, it adds a bunch of _aliases_, functions, features and extra funcionality for your bash profile.
 The perfect tool to optimize the JavaScript developer command line.

 ![termtools themes](media/termtools-built-in-themes.png)